tenzir/tenzir/rfc/003-remote-pipelines/README.md

 data.
 Otherwise data races may occur.
 Consequently, we need transactional interface (ACID) to support this operation.

-As long as VAST owns the underlying data (i.e., only VAST is allowed to make changes), VAST can already mutate data at rest.
+As long as Tenzir owns the underlying data (i.e., only Tenzir is allowed to make changes), Tenzir can already mutate data at rest.
 [Spatial compaction][mutate-at-rest] uses a pre-defined disk quota as trigger to apply pipelines to a subset of to-be-transformed data.
-After VAST applies the pipeline, VAST optionally removes the original data in an atomic fashion.
+After Tenzir applies the pipeline, Tenzir optionally removes the original data in an atomic fashion.

 [mutate-at-rest]: https://vast.io/docs/use-vast/transform#modify-data-at-rest

 Modeled after the `compaction` plugin, we may consider exposing a mutable pipeline interface through a dedicated `mutate` command.
-In the everything-is-a-pipeline mindset, the remote VAST storage node has a unique name to reference the data at rest, e.g., `lake1`.
+In the everything-is-a-pipeline mindset, the remote Tenzir storage node has a unique name to reference the data at rest, e.g., `lake1`.
 Then we could mutate the data as
 follows: